 ADJUSTING TO AND LIVING WITH VISION IMPAIRMENT

-One of the biggest obstacles for visually impaired individuals is the emotional one.
+One of the biggest obstacles for visually impaired individuals living with Low Vision, is the emotional one.
 Adjusting to vision loss is difficult and takes time.
 Many people find that a counselor or support group can help them learn to accept their vision loss so they can move forward toward a richer life.
 A key element in this often involves developing the skills needed to live independently despite visual impairment.

 In most cases, people with even severe vision loss can continue to live independently.
 In fact, even people who are totally blind can prepare meals, clean their homes, groom themselves, pick out their own clothes, manage their households and pay their own bills.
 These tasks may require some training, but a visually impaired person usually can perform them successfully.

 While visual impairment doesn’t have to hold you back, there will be some tasks that you may need to assign to others.
 Driving may be one such activity.
 Fortunately, many communities offer transportation services for the visually impaired.

 These days, there’s an app for just about everything.
 In fact, a number of innovative companies have developed very useful mobile device applications for people who are visually impaired or blind.